-1. Unforeseeable P

-- 1. Palsgraf v.
-Long Island Railway any person standing on the railway platform would be unforeseeable - 1.
+- 1. Unforeseeable P - 1.
+Palsgraf v.
+Long Island Railway dropping an unlabled package cannot foreseeably harm a person on the other end of the RR platform - 1.
 Reasoning it was not reasonable to hold the railroad's alleged negligence was the cause of the passenger's injuries (under foreseeability test).
 The explosion was the proximate cause and the railroad could not have reasonably expected such a disaster.